twolfson/if-i-were-to-build-a-startup-web-app/README.md

 [Figma]: https://www.figma.com/
 [Underdog.io example]: https://twolfson.com/2021-06-24-lessons-of-a-startup-engineer#every-decision-is-a-business-decision

-> This is not my strong suit as with [Find Work][], I'd already convinced myself I was providing value to myself.
+> This is not my strong suit.
+I've only founded once ([Find Work][]) and I'd already convinced myself I was providing value to myself.
 >
-> And I haven't had a chance to test this thoroughly on a product from scratch since then.
+> I haven't had a chance to test this thoroughly on a product from scratch since then.
 >
-> However, in retrospect, I should have taken a broader approach.
+> In retrospect, I should have taken a broader approach.

 If you'd like to learn more, I recommend [Startup School](https://www.startupschool.org/).